 The tavern contains artifacts from his visit and many articles used by the Munroe family when they ran the tavern from 1770 to 1827.

 1332 Massachusetts Avenue

 Lexington Visitors Center

-Your one-stop-shop for information about the town, its Colonial history, and the surrounding area.
+- Information about Lexington, its history, and the surrounding area

 Liberty Ride Trolley Tour

 Ninety minute narrated tour through the history of Lexington and Concord.

 A moving tribute to the 5 ships named for Lexington and the people who served aboard them.

 Open Wednesday - Saturday.
 Find out more

 This unique museum “tells the story of Freemasonry and fraternalism in the context of American history.”
 Many interesting online and inhouse exhibits of Americana.